 Related Preparation Further Study

-2) Introduction to media psychology: Defining the field and its history Required readings (articles, book chapters, etc.)
+2) Current Situation and Applications of Media Psychology Required readings (articles, book chapters, etc.)

 3) Theoretical issues in media research and "effects" tradition Required readings (articles, book chapters, etc.)